sderosiaux/ultra-slim-play-scala/README.md

 All those properties are the strict minimum for Play! to start. (it's mostly `HttpConfiguration()`) I'm sure we can bypass that and provide the configuration using the default `case class`es, but I didn't look any further.
 You can PR if you find out.

-We start the application ourselves and wait indefinitely at the end.
+It starts the application manually and wait indefinitely at the end (otherwise the program exits, we need something blocking).

 # How to